JonathanLyon2021/SmartContracts_usingNethereum/README.md

 interface.
 For exercise’s purpose, deploy a simple contract storing an array of facts through Remix IDE using MetaMask Goerli as a provider.

+If you do not have Ropsten test ETH, use the faucet: https://faucet.egorfine.com/ Copy the contract’s ABI by compiling the contract and clicking on the ‘ABI’ button below the Compilation Details.
+You may not be able to copy the ABI directly in Visual Studio because the ABI is a JSON Object.
+You have to escape all string characters (“) by prepending a backslash (\”).

+### Hint:

+Use the editor’s CTRL + H feature to quickly replace these occurrences.
+Be careful not to replace the quotes in other parts of your program.

+Then, deploy the contract using Injected Web3 while taking note of the address, copy those values in your C# code.

+Because the contract owner can only add facts to this contract, export and copy the private key of the account that deployed the contract.
+Don’t forget to prepend 0x to the private key.

+Putting it all together, along with an instance of ContractService.